 6. Vore Buffalo Jump

 One of the most important archaeological sites of the late-prehistoric Indigenous peoples of the Great Plains and Canadian Prairies, the Vore Buffalo Jump is a natural sinkhole that was used to trap 10,000 bison over 300 years.
-A boardwalk allows visitors a rare up-close look at the excavation site and displays.
+Open only in June through Labor Day weekend, visitors will be taken on a guided tour for a firsthand look at the excavation site and displays.

 7. Campbell County Rockpile Museum